progmaticltd/homebox/docs/30-define-your-config.md

 Open the file config/hosts.yml, and modify the values according to your target IP addresses.

-!!!
-Note
 The IP address need to be the one you use for connecting over SSH.
 If your system is hosted online, this is probably the public IP address as well.
 If you work on a LAN, this could be the local IP address.

 ```yml
 all: